 Understanding what motivates millennials to donate money to causes is one of the most common challenges faced by those in the nonprofit world (as well as those outside of it).

-Millennials have faced both economic turmoil and upturns in the market that gives them a unique perspective on deciding which goods and services are worth their money.
+Millennials have faced both economic turmoil and upturns in the market, which gives them a unique perspective in deciding which goods and services are worth their money.

 This means that if your nonprofit organization is looking to get more millennials involved in fundraising for your mission, you need to frame your case for support carefully.